matthewfowles/matthewfowles.github.io/src/posts/Learnings from creating a Traversal Maze.md

 });
 ```

 We join on to the end of the array.
 The X and the Y positions tell us the position of this square.
-The d0 and d1 tell us something we will need to calculate legal moves.
+The d0 and d1 tell us something we will need to calculate legal moves which will come later on.
 With this we should now produce an array of all the squares and their positions.

 # Creating the players

-Before we start calculating the moves we can make we need to have the players to move.
-When drawing the palyers the first time round we need pass in the grid position we which them to appear and calculate where to draw from this.
+Before we start calculating the moves we can make.
+We need to create the players.
+When drawing the players the first time round we need pass in the grid position we which them to appear and calculate where to draw from this.

-Lets creat our draw function (This function also draws the finish dot):
+Lets create our draw function (This function also draws the finish dot):

 ``` js
 function drawPlayer(position) {